Do tenants have a right to keep the landlord from entering their home?

 If your landlord is acting in a way that deprives you the full use and benefit of your rental property, then he or she is likely violating the covenant of quiet enjoyment.

-Before you take up the situation with your landlord on your own, feel free to call today to speak directly with a lawyer.
+Before you take up the situation with your landlord on your own, schedule an appointment to speak with a lawyer.